Verifying the Information

 The IRS must receive your response within 45 days of the date of the 98C Letter.
 If a response is not received within this timeframe the case will be closed, and the employer will be subject to the penalties outlined in the notice.

 - If you use the services of an accountant or payroll service provider they will receive a copy from the IRS.

 - Review your employment tax information and compare it to the issues raised on the CAWR letter.

 - If you did not file all the required Form(s) W-2, submit them to the IRS, by attaching them behind the Letter 98C and response page.
-Under IRC 6721(a), Failure to File Correct Information Returns, each original Form W-2 received in response to CAWR inquiry is subject to a penalty of $50 for tax years 2009 and prior and $100 for tax years 2010 and after.
+Under IRC 6721(a), Failure to File Correct Information Returns, each original Form W-2 received in response to CAWR inquiry is subject to a penalty of $260, ($100 for tax years 2010 through 2014 and $50.00 for SSA CAWR tax years 2009 and prior).

 - If you disagree with the issues on the letter, provide your explanation in a signed statement.
 If the Form(s) W-2 were previously filed with SSA, please provide proof of timely submission.

 - If Forms W-2c or 941-X will resolve the discrepancy, include them in your reply.
 Be sure that any adjustments made do not cause your account to be out of balance.